Exciting News for Eden!

 Although our official season is now over, you can still catch us on Saturday 27th April in Glasgow, at St Mungo’s Cathedral at 2.30pm (free entry) and we’ll be at Belleisle Conservatory in Ayr for an informal performance as part of Make Music Day on 21st June.

-Look out for the launch of our 2024-25 Season – War-Peace-Hope – later on in the summer.
+Look out for the launch of our 2024-25 Season – When it is Peace-Joy!-Hope – later on in the summer.

 See you next Season!